dkoudlo/py-manage-server/README.md

 # py-manage-server
 Little config manager for Debian

+## Required dependencies and Installation
 Requires Python 2.7 (not tested in other versions, you are welcome to try, please open github issue with bugs) Requires setuptools installed
 Requires python-apt installed

-## Installation
-### local environment
-Install python 2.7 (check with: python -V)

-Git clone this repo
+or just run
+cd into project directory

-cd py-manage-server/
+cd py-manage-server
 sudo ./bootstrap.sh

-## remote install on fresh Debian distribution
-You can use the local installation steps, also provided install-remote.sh script can install Debian dependencies needed to get code onto remote server.

-wget --no-check-certificate https://github.com/dkoudlo/py-manage-server/raw/master/install-remote.sh && bash install-remote.sh
+## Running
+the command line requires one argument defined in the ./configuration/roles/main.yml command line: sudo python py-manage-server [role-name]

+example:
+sudo sudo python py-manage-server php-prod

-# features
+# Features
 The core features of this Configuration Management Tool:
 Configuration is stored completely in yml files.
-The tool is extensible with modules
+The tool is extendable with modules
 Modules are loaded during run time on demand

-# Main plugins:
+# Core plugins:
-- Os
-- Package
-- File
+- system in the ./modules/system/ here is a good place to add all os system related modules
+- package in the ./modules/package/ everything related to the package managment should go into here
+- file module ./modules/file/ has related files

-# architecture
+# py-manage-server Architecture
-The architecture for this app is mainly a client.

-Server will be some repository or a web server that shows the serves configuration.
-In this case I'd like to propose using private github.com repository that will serve the configuration yml files and server as central config managment tool.
-There are a few other options to this like using more complex systems and building our own client/server solution, but based on requirements we want a quick simple solution so lets follow the KISS concept.

-Our client service will do the heavy lifting of provisioning and configuring the instance.
+Basically this is a barebones client application that manages Debian system via its own declarative statements defined in the yml configuration.
+## Main concepts
+### Roles
+Roles are here to designate the configuration and add flexibility while managing the server instance.
+Each instance can have many roles that serve a particular set of playbooks that need to be applied in the idempotent way.
+Roles are applied in order.
+### Playbooks
+All playbooks are located in the ./configuration/playbooks folder the py-manage-server looks inside of this folder to apply declarations of state to the instance, that it finds in the role.
+Playbooks are applied in order.
+## Design choices:
+Why yml files?
+Why modular?
+Why dynamic module loading?

+## Example
+Lets say you would like to configure a Debian system and already have py-manage-server installed.
+Your boss asks you to install apache and edit the index page with the

-Extending py-manage-server
+## Extending py-manage-server